home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 ### Units with multiple sensors

-This platform works with devices with multiple sensors which will cause a discontinuity in recorded values.
+This platform works with devices with multiple sensors, which will cause a discontinuity in recorded values.
 Existing devices will receive a new ID and therefore show up as new devices.
-If you wish to maintain continuity it can be resolved in the database by renaming the old devices to the new names.
+If you wish to maintain continuity, it can be resolved in the database by renaming the old devices to the new names.

 Connect to your database using the instructions from [Database section](/docs/backend/database/).
 Check the names of sensors: